 Ecological Conservation

-A Career in Ecological Conservation is very intriguing.
-Understanding Why one wants to choose a Career in Ecological Conservation is phenomenally more important than figuring out How to get into Ecological Conservation.
+You may be curious about a Career in Ecological Conservation.
+Internet is brimming with pages on How to get into Ecological Conservation, while one should first understand What is a Career in Ecological Conservation.
 The most authoritative source of information on Ecological Conservation is someone with real experience in it.

 Deputy Director Dr Harshwanti Bisht has worked in Ecological Conservation for 41 years.
-Deputy Director Dr Harshwanti Bisht describes Ecological Conservation as:
+According to Deputy Director Dr Harshwanti Bisht, Ecological Conservation is:

 Ecological Conservation is the management of nature and of Earth's biodiversity with the aim of protecting species, their habitats, and ecosystems from excessive rates of extinction and the erosion of biotic interactions.